rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

     In the message content, the offer corresponding to the selected test profile is displayed.

-Learn more on the detailed steps to [check the message preview](#preview-your-messages).
+    The detailed steps to check the message preview are described in [this section](#preview-your-messages).

 After saving your changes and once the message is published, your offers are ready to be displayed to the relevant profiles when sending the message as part of a journey.

-Learn how to publish messages in [this section](publish-manage-message.md).
+* Learn how to publish messages in [this section](publish-manage-message.md).

-Learn how messages are triggered by one or more journeys in [this section](building-journeys/journey.md).
+* Learn how messages are triggered by one or more journeys in [this section](building-journeys/journey.md).